-Many high schoolers may want to attend a big city college, but aren't sure about their major or their expectations in a campus.
-In Chicago, for example, there are some campuses with Gothic towers and ivy-covered walls, and other campuses concealed inside skyscrapers.
+- Many high schoolers may want to attend a big city college, but aren't sure of their major or expectations in a campus.
+In Chicago, for example, there are some campuses with Gothic towers and ivy-covered walls, and others concealed in skyscrapers.
 There are campuses with dreamy views of Lake Michigan and some in gritty neighborhoods.
 Big and small, public and private.

 TIO CLAUDE: I have a love-hate relationship with the CTA.
-I figure I've ridden about 80,000 miles on the CTA starting in 1972.
+I've ridden about 80,000 miles on the CTA since 1972.
 It's the city's circulatory system, pulsing with people and energy, reaching all parts of the organism.
 I have a romantic vision of the tracks and sounds and old stations.
 But then, I hate the declining civility of passengers (2nd-hand yak, eating stinky stuff, toenail-clipping) and slower service.
 Still, CTA's all-day "Fun Pass" is a great deal.

-RYAN: Coming from Tampa, I had never been on a subway.
+RYAN: Coming from Tampa, I'd never been on a subway.
 In Tampa, cars are a necessity and mass transit consists of basically one bus line.
 To prepare for this adventure, Tio & I examine maps of the CTA and each campus.
 Then he makes me watch "The Warriors".

 TIO CLAUDE: Yeah, this'll be like "Baseball Furies Go to College".